Berea, Ohio: History

-In 1827, educator John Baldwin moved to Middeburg Township where he joined forces with James Gilruth and Henry Olcott Sheldon, Methodist circuit preachers who wanted to form an ideal Christian community.
+In 1827, educator John Baldwin moved to Middleburg Township, where he joined forces with James Gilruth and Henry Olcott Sheldon, Methodist circuit preachers, who wanted to form an ideal Christian community.
 In 1836, they pledged to pool all their properties to create a Utopian "Community of United Christians."
-Members of the Community vowed to avoid all luxuries and temptations that would prevent them from achieving the Methodist ideal of "sanctification," or perfect love of God.
-In 1836, Baldwin and the others of the Utopian Community tried to think of a name for their new town.
-Nehemiah Brown proposed Tabor (perhaps from the biblical Mount Tabor), but Henry Sheldon suggested Berea, citing the biblical Berea in the Acts 17:10-11.
-They decided to let God decide the Community's place name by flipping a coin, and the coin came up Berea.
-Financial disputes led to the dissolution of the Community and the departure of James Gilruth within a year.
-John Baldwin and Henry Sheldon then teamed up with Josiah Holbrook, the founder of the American Lyceum movement for adult and community education, to found the Berea Seminary, a central instructional facility for Lyceum teachers, and a Lyceum Village composed of community members dedicated to creation of an educated population.
-The Lyceum Village concept never caught on in Berea due to the 1838 Public School Act, but the idea of an ideal community centered around a school continued even after the Berea Seminary closed.
+Members of the community vowed to avoid all luxuries and temptations that would prevent them from achieving the Methodist ideal of "sanctification" or perfect love of God.
+In 1836, Baldwin and the others of the Utopian community tried to think of a name for their new town.
+Nehemiah Brown proposed Tabor (perhaps from the biblical Mount Tabor), but Henry Sheldon suggested Berea, citing the biblical Berea in the Acts 17:10–11.
+They decided to let God decide the community's place name by flipping a coin, and the coin came up Berea.
+Financial disputes led to the dissolution of the community and the departure of James Gilruth within a year.
+John Baldwin and Henry Sheldon then teamed up with Josiah Holbrook, the founder of the American Lyceum movement for adult and community education, to found the Berea Seminary, a central instructional facility for Lyceum teachers, and a Lyceum village composed of community members dedicated to creation of an educated population.
+The Lyceum village concept never caught on in Berea due to the 1838 Public School Act, but the idea of an ideal community centered around a school continued even after the Berea Seminary closed.

 The failure of these two Utopian experiments left John Baldwin and Henry Sheldon in deep debt.
-However, Baldwin had since 1838 been making grindstones from sandstone in the creek bed of the Rocky River.
-In the 1840s, Henry Sheldon began selling them via the Erie Canal in New York State.
+However, Baldwin since 1838 had been making grindstones from sandstone in the creek bed of the Rocky River.
+In the 1840s, Henry Sheldon began selling them via the Erie Canal in New York.
 This was the beginning of the Berea quarrying industry.
 After the Big Four Railroad was built from Cleveland to Cincinnati, Baldwin built a railroad to connect his quarries to the Big Four Depot.

-In 1845, Baldwin convinced the North Ohio Conference of the Methodist Church to charter a new school: a new Utopian venture of sorts, because the new school, the Baldwin Institute, would provide education to all, regardless of sex, race, religious creed, or ability to pay.
+In 1845, Baldwin convinced the North Ohio Conference of the Methodist Church to charter a new school, a new Utopian venture of sorts, because the new school, the Baldwin Institute, would provide education to all, regardless of sex, race, religious creed, or ability to pay.
 In 1855, it was renamed Baldwin University.
 By the 1880s, the quarries had begun to intrude on the site of the university.
 In 1891, the school broke ground for a new campus at Front Street and Bagley Road.
 New buildings were constructed and old buildings were moved.
-In 1866, James Wallace purchased the site of the Lyceum Village from the German Children's Home to become the German Wallace College Campus.
+In 1866, James Wallace purchased the site of the Lyceum village from the German Children's Home to become the German Wallace College Campus.
 In 1913, Baldwin University and German-Wallace College merged to become Baldwin–Wallace College, now Baldwin Wallace University.
 Berea High School was the town's first high school, founded in 1882 and closed in 2020.
 The current Berea–Midpark High School opened in 2020.